 I start this soup with plenty of onions, carrots, and celery softened in butter and simmer it all with thyme leaves, dried bay leaves, and chicken stock.

 Taste your ham before starting the recipe and adjust the salt quantity as needed.
 The listed quantity is what I use for the ingredients available to me, but the saltiness of ham can vary.
 If your ham is very salty, go light on the kosher salt when sautéing the veggies and add additional after simmering the soup, to taste.

 The split peas will cook down over the course of about an hour.
 I don’t puree the soup further, since I like it to have a bit of texture.

 After the split peas are fully cooked, the thickness of the soup is entirely adjustable to your personal preferences.
 If you find that it’s too thick after an hour, just add in some extra stock.
 For a very thick soup, simmer longer.
 Remember that this split pea soup with ham will continue to thicken as it stands.

 Split Pea Soup with Ham is very filling on its own, but I always find room for a few of my Buttery Garlic Croutons on top.
 The crisp croutons are a great contrast to the creamy soup and bring even more flavor to the bowl.
 They’re a “must”!

 I also like to top the soup with a few extra thyme leaves, and freshly-cracked black pepper for a pop of freshness and spice.

-This split pea soup recipe can be made in advance and stored, tightly covered, in the refrigerator for 3 days.
+You can make this split pea soup recipe in advance and store it, tightly covered, in the refrigerator for 3 days.
 You may need to thin the texture with a bit of chicken stock when you reheat it.
-You can also freeze the soup for 2-3 months.
+The soup also freezes well for 2-3 months.

 More Leftover Ham Recipes